nhselect/step1-training/content/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts/index.md

 * IV passport ​
 * Other

-> If delegates might be enrolled on more than one programme / course, add this as an additional option answer (e.g. Critical care Step 1 proficiencies & IV passport)
+> If it is possible that delegates may be enrolled on more than one digital proficiency framework, add the combination as an additional option answer (e.g. Critical care Step 1 proficiencies & IV passport)

 #### Prompt 2: Organisation / company​